 As a business, you will be giving back to your local community and making a difference to the lives of those with a life-limiting illness.
 However, we recognise that there are always some additional benefits that we can offer to incentivise you to join the challenge which include:

-- Your company logo on our ‘30 Wall of Thanks’
+- Your company logo on our Business Enterprise Challenge web page

-- Invite to the award ceremony and potential to win an award
+- Invite to award ceremony and potential to win an award

 - Award ceremony PR